ytkg/sinatra-activerecord/README.md

 tasks for dealing with an SQL database using the [ActiveRecord ORM](https://github.com/rails/rails/tree/master/activerecord).

+## ActiveRecord 4.1

+For ActiveRecord 4.1 use sinatra-activerecord `2.0.0.rc2`.
+I recommend upgrading even if you don't use ActiveRecord 4.1, because it includes *all* the Rake tasks that ActiveRecord has.

 ## Setup

 Put it in your `Gemfile`, along with the adapter of your database.
 For